Draw the Curtains

 Printmaking Improv

 We decided to get the fabric digitally printed by Maake, whose social responsibility angle seemed like a good fit.
 Printing on luxurious and cosy deadstock chenille, I knew the fabric would naturally have a texture because it had pile.
-But I also know from teaching many, many, many screen printing classes that texture in printmaking is more than just about your substrate.
+But I also know from teaching many, many screen printing classes that texture in printmaking is more than just about what you’re printing onto.
 You have to find ways to create interest and snag the eye in other ways (and I didn’t want to fake that texture digitally).
-Screen printing is wonderful for delivering a flat splash of colour, but textiles are all about texture
+Screen printing is wonderful for delivering a flat splash of colour, but sometimes it can be flat.
+So I started hands-on, with Tetrapak printmaking.